 In addition to the specific purposes for which we may process your personal data as set out above, we may also process any of your personal data for compliance with legal obligations to which we are subject, including Money Laundering Regulations and the Property Factors Act.

 If you require to provide us with personal information about a third party, you should only do so after any required consents to this disclosure have been obtained from that third party as that personal data may thereafter be used or stored by us.
-It is your responsibility to ensure that you comply with the relevant sections of the Data Protection Act 1998 and any other legislation applicable to the information in question.
+It is your responsibility to ensure that you comply with the relevant sections of the General Data Protection Regulation (GDPR) and any other legislation applicable to the information in question.